hartikainen/formulagame/README.md

 Formulagame
 ===========

-Simple turn-based formula game, created with Python and PyQt4.

-The game is developed for a course programming course in Aalto University.
+A simple turn-based formula game, created with Python and PyQt4 for a programming course in Aalto University.

 The rules are as follows:

-Moving:
+MOVING:
   Cars have 5 gears.
 The speed and the turn radius depends on the gear.
     - On every turn, the player can change the gear one step up or down.
     - Also, the car can be turned by one step per turn.